 ChatGPT for Cancer Exercise: When It Helps and When to Seek a Specialist

-cancer exercise guidelines chatgpt Feb 21, 2025How to Best Use ChatGPT for Cancer Exercise—And When More Is Needed
+ai ai assistance cancer exercise guidelines chatgpt fitness fitness business fitness industry Feb 21, 2025How to Best Use ChatGPT for Cancer Exercise—And When More Is Needed

 Artificial intelligence, like ChatGPT, is making waves in the health and fitness industry by offering personalized advice at the click of a button.
 For cancer patients and survivors, who often face unique physical challenges and concerns, AI can be a valuable tool for general exercise guidance.
 However, cancer recovery and exercise safety require individualized programming that takes into account past treatments, surgeries, and medical history.
 That’s where an OncoVie™ Cancer Exercise Specialist (CES) comes in.